seleniumQuery/seleniumQuery/ROADMAP.md

 ###Soon

 - [`.children()`](http://api.jquery.com/children/) - Get the children of each element in the set of matched elements, optionally filtered by a selector.
+ - [`.end()`](http://api.jquery.com/end/) - End the most recent filtering operation in the current chain and return the set of matched elements to its previous state.
 - [`.eq()`](http://api.jquery.com/eq/) - Reduce the set of matched elements to the one at the specified index.

 ###Not supported